ibm-cloud-docs/billing-usage/estimating_costs.md

       If you're in a Lite account, select **Email quote** when you enter your contact details so that you can view your quote after you create it.
 Only billable accounts can view quotes in the console.

-   2. View your quote by going to **Manage > Billing and usage**, and select **Sales > Device quotes**.
+   2. View your quote in the IBM Cloud console by going to **Manage > Billing and usage**, and select **Sales > Device quotes**.
 If you have access, you can purchase the quoted offering by clicking the quote and confirming the order.

 ## Supported billing currencies